After 60 Portland homicides, group calls to ‘Stop the Violence’

 “As an Oregonian, I don’t want this level of violence to be framed racially because right now every group of Portlanders is being impacted by gun violence,” he added.

-Harris said working with Pritchett is the first step to promoting anti-violence in the community.
+Organizers said this is the first step to promoting anti-violence in the community and finding solutions.

-So far in 2021, there have been 60 homicides in Portland.
-There have been over 700 shootings.
+Portland Police say so far in 2021, there have been 803 non-suicide attempt shootings.
+218 of those involved at least one injury.
+263 people have suffered gunshot injuries, and there have been 61 homicides.